 However, with a bit of custom code, using a custom term field as data source is possible.
 See this section on the Advanced Custom Fields page.
 The instructions and custom code for Pods are exactly the same.

-Using Pods Relationship fields as facet source
+Using Pods Relationship fields as facet data source

 A Pods Relationship field as facet source.
 Choose the field under the Pods heading.